juancarlosmiranda/azure_kinect_notes/README.md

 *
     3. Installing in Windows 10 environments.
 *
-    4. Using manufacturer tools: ka4viewer, recorder.
+    4. Using manufacturer tools: ka4viewer, recorder, pyk4a.

 ## 1. Quick configuration using scripts on Linux systems